tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Highlight to students that the main difference in preparing data for unsupervised learning is that its algorithms don't have any target variable; they only have input features that will be used to find patterns in the data.
 So, they should take care of selecting features that could help to find those patterns or create groups.

-Explain to students that to continue experiencing Amazon SageMaker Studio, the current and forthcoming activities will be ran in this cloud application.
+Explain to students that the current and forthcoming activities will be run in Amazon SageMaker Studio to gain hands-on experience with this cloud application.

 Import the `credit_risk.csv` data file into the `Data` folder in Amazon SageMaker Studio.

 ![Importing the credit risk data into Amazon SageMaker Studio](Images/sagemaker-studio-risk-data.gif)

-Import the the unsolved version of the Jupyter Notebook to Amazon SageMaker Studio, open the notebook and select the `Python 3 (Data Science)` kernel.
+Import the unsolved version of the Jupyter Notebook to Amazon SageMaker Studio, open the notebook and select the `Python 3 (Data Science)` kernel.

 ![Importing the unsolved version of the Jupyter notebook](Images/sagemaker-studio-risk-ipynb.gif)